-Unit needs restoration thinning (VDT) leaving between 100 and 140 trees per acre.
-The average diameter of leave trees would be approximately 8.5 inches.
+Implement restoration thinning (VDT) leaving between 100 and 140 trees per acre.
+The average diameter of leave trees would be approximately 18 inches.
 This spacing would reduce competition, improve tree vigor and allow light to reach the forest floor; stimulate the reestablishment of understory vegetation; begin providing enhanced wildlife habitat.
-Under planting of cedar to create 2nd canopy would add much needed species diversity and horizontal structure.